-Group 2 voltage transformers are primarily for line-to-line services, and may be applied line-to-ground or line-to-neutral at a winding voltage equal to the primary voltage rating divided by the square root of 3.
-(For typical connections see figures 6c and 6d.)
+^aGroup 2 voltage transformers are primarily for line-to-line services, and they may be applied line-to-ground or line-to-neutral at a winding voltage equal to the primary voltage rating divided by the square root of 3.
+(For typical connections, see Figure 6c and Figure 6d.)
 Note that the thermal burden capability will be reduced at this voltage.